OmarNaru1110/OmarNaru1110/README.md

   > Designed to scale and built to actually solve a problem.
 * **Yaqra** – a book-centered social platform for readers and discussions.
   > Focused on meaningful engagement and efficient backend design.
-* **E-Learning** – a real-time language learning platform using SignalR and WebRTC.
-  > Blending communication and tech to make learning interactive.

 ## What keeps me curious
 Computer science fundamentals, distributed systems, clean architecture, performance tuning, and anything that makes me ask *“how does this actually work?”*